 Once word of the disaster reached St. John’s on 21 November, government officials took immediate action.
 Prime Minister Sir Richard Squires dispatched the steamer SS Meigle to the Burin Peninsula with a cargo of medical supplies and personnel, government officials, food, clothing, construction materials, and other goods.

 Photographer unknown.
-Reproduced by permission of the Archives and Manuscripts Division (MF 391.1.02), Queen Elizabeth II Library, Memorial University, St. John's, NL.
+Reproduced by permission of Archives and Special Collections (MF 391.1.02), Queen Elizabeth II Library, Memorial University of Newfoundland, St. John's, NL.

 The vessel departed St. John’s harbour on the night of 21 November and arrived at Burin the following afternoon.
 For five days the relief crew steamed up and down the Burin Peninsula, delivering aid and surveying the damage.
 At Point au Gaul, government officials were shocked to learn that the tsunami had destroyed 100 buildings and all of the community’s 40 dories and motor boats.
 St. Lawrence had also lost all of its motor boats during the tsunami, as well as every flake and fishing stage.
 Living conditions were particularly poor at Taylor’s Bay, where only five houses survived the disaster; aid workers provided the village with 10,000 feet of lumber to rebuild, as well as large quantities of coal and clothing.